Billaferd/QuantumNexus/Players/Deck Creation Guide.md

 ​3.3 The Art of the Curve and the Alternating Activation

-​In Quantum Nexus, optimizing the CP curve of a deck is a nuanced art that goes beyond simply having a card to play at every cost increment.
+​In Quantum Nexus, optimizing the CP deployment curve of a deck is a nuanced art that goes beyond simply having a card to play at every cost increment.
 The game's use of an "Activation Sequence"—where players take alternating single actions—fundamentally changes the nature of resource management.
-A well-constructed curve in this system is not a simple ramp; it is a carefully balanced portfolio of proactive and reactive plays.
+A well-constructed curve in this system is not a simple ramp; it is a carefully balanced portfolio of proactive and reactive plays funded by your 15 CP universal allowance.

 ​The goal is to build a deck that allows a player to make a significant, proactive play (like deploying a high-cost unit) while still retaining enough CP to make reactive plays (like playing a cheap Event or activating an ability) later in the same Game Round.
 This creates a dynamic where a player can advance their own board state without leaving themselves completely vulnerable to their opponent's subsequent actions.
-For example, a player with 10 CP who spends 8 CP on their first action to deploy Director-General Axiom is making a powerful move, but they are also signaling to their opponent that they only have 2 CP remaining for the rest of the round.
+For example, a player with 15 CP who spends 12 CP on their first action to deploy Titan-Class Mech is making a powerful move, but they are also signaling to their opponent that they only have 3 CP remaining for the rest of the round.
 The opponent can now act with a much higher degree of certainty and safety.
-In contrast, a player who spends 5 CP on a mid-cost unit retains 5 CP, keeping the opponent guessing and forcing them to play around the potential threat of a powerful Event like the 5 CP Chain Lightning.
+In contrast, a player who spends 5 CP on a mid-cost unit retains 10 CP, keeping the opponent guessing and forcing them to play around the potential threat of a powerful Event like the 5 CP Chain Lightning.

 ​This dynamic is further complicated by the game's initiative system.
 The player who "passed first" to initiate the final, uninterrupted sequence of passes that ends a round's Activation Sequence gains initiative for the following round.
 This creates a powerful and highly dangerous "Initiative-Tempo Loop."
 A player might intentionally conserve CP and pass their action early to force the opponent's hand.
 If the opponent also passes, the round ends, and the first player successfully "buys" the crucial first action of the next round.

 ​However, because the Scoring Step occurs immediately after the round ends, passing early is a massive calculated risk.
-If you pass while your opponent controls the Front Row, your attempt to bank CP and seize initiative will directly bleed Supremacy Points, actively accelerating the opponent's victory and pushing the global Theater Level forward.
+If you pass while your opponent physically occupies the neutral Contested Zone (Row 3), your attempt to bank CP and seize initiative will directly bleed Supremacy Points, actively accelerating the opponent's victory and pushing the global Theater Level forward.
 You must constantly weigh the value of future initiative against the immediate cost of territorial concession.
 Mastering this delicate balance—knowing when to spend all your resources to press an advantage and when to conserve them to seize initiative—is a hallmark of an expert Nexus Architect.

-​Part IV: Blueprints for Victory \- Example Deck Analyses
+​Part IV: Blueprints for Victory - Example Deck Analyses

 ​Theory provides the framework, but practice builds the engine.
 This section presents three complete, legal, and strategically coherent decklists as case studies.
-Each blueprint demonstrates the "Mission First" philosophy, showcasing how Mission selection dictates card choices, keyword synergies, and the optimization of the CP curve to create a powerful, focused machine.
+Each blueprint demonstrates the "Mission First" philosophy, showcasing how Mission selection dictates card choices, keyword synergies, and the optimization of the RP/CP curves to create a powerful, focused machine.

-4. ​1 Decklist: "Liana's Mental Siege" (Psionic Control)
+4.1 Decklist: "Liana's Mental Siege" (Psionic Control)

 ​This is a pure control deck that seeks to win by systematically dismantling the opponent's strategy.
 It attacks the opponent's hand with discard effects, their board with 'Synaptic Mark' synergies, and their mind with information warfare, ultimately achieving victory by stripping them of all viable options.